pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Pennsylvania Criminal Court Records Public?

-In accordance with the public access policy of the Unified Judicial System of Pennsylvania criminal case court records of appellate and trial courts are open to interested members of the public.
+Under the public access policy of the Unified Judicial System of Pennsylvania, criminal case court records of appellate and trial courts are open to interested members of the public.
 As per this policy, maintenance of the court records is the responsibility of the concerned court custodian, who is also tasked with facilitating public access to court records deemed non-confidential.
 Exceptions may be made for records rendered private or closed by a court order.
 Access to confidential information may be provided to persons with the required legal authority to obtain them.
 However, this is not applicable to cases that are excluded from public access or sealed.

 How to Access Criminal Court Records

-As required by Pennsylvania’s public access laws, access to criminal court records requires the requestor to make an oral or written request to the custodian of the record.
+As required by Pennsylvania’s public access laws, access to criminal court records requires the requester to make an oral or written request to the custodian of the record.
 While the state’s public access policy does not require a custodian to provide remote access to these records, the UJSP provides public access to electronic case records alongside records in paper format.
 Generally, interested members of the public may view and/or obtain copies of criminal court records by:

 • Using the states online resources such as the UJS web portal